-For comprehensive information, contact the Australian Customs Service.
+For comprehensive information, contact the Department of Immigration and Border Protection.

 On arrival, declare all goods of animal or plant origin, as it's vital to protect Australia's unique environment and agricultural industries.
 If you fail to declare quarantine items on arrival, you risk an on-the-spot fine of over $200 or even prosecution and imprisonment.
 For more information contact the Australian Department of Agriculture (www.agriculture.gov.au/biosecurity).

 All visitors to Australia need a visa – only New Zealand nationals are exempt, and even they receive a ‘special category’ visa on arrival.
-Visa application forms are available from Australian diplomatic missions overseas, travel agents or the website of the Department of Immigration and Border Protection (www.border.gov.au).
-All visitors require a visa, although New Zealanders receive one on arrival.
-Residents of Canada, the US, many European countries and some Asian countries can apply online.
+Visa application forms are available from Australian diplomatic missions overseas, travel agents or the website of the Department of Home Affairs (www.homeaffairs.gov.au).

 Work & Holiday (462)